Radon

 To test your home for radon, you can purchase a test kit at some hardware stores or online from several organizations that are working to reduce radon.
 You can also hire a certified professional to perform a test for you.
 Find out more about how to test for radon in your home.

 If the level of radon is above 200 Bq/m3, you should work with a C-NRPP certified professional to lower the levels in your home.
-Even if the radon levels are below 200 Bq/m3, you may still want to try to get them lower.
+Even if the radon levels are below 200 Bq/m3, you may still want to try to reduce levels to as low as reasonably achievable.